Dead Reckoning: Memories of the 1971 Bangladesh War

 Dead Reckoning: Memories of the 1971 Bangladesh War is a controversial book on the Bangladesh Liberation War written by Sarmila Bose.

 The book has been accused of flawed and biased methodology, historical negationism and downplaying genocide.
+Bose responded to Naeem Mohaiemen and others in The Economic and Political Weekly.
+She maintains that her research is unbiased.

 Overview

 Bose aims for a revisionist reconstruction of the Bangladesh Liberation War in a chronological fashion using material evidence as well as public memory.
 This was to counter the prevailing multitude of poor and partisan scholarship on the issue, and Bose claimed that hers will be a unique work for years.

 She notes the war to have had its origins in a xenophobic and communal expressions of Bengali nationalism.
 Military operations by Pakistani Army were mostly political reprisals and started in response to provocations by Mujib's movement which engaged in violence despite Yahya Khan's efforts to restore democracy.
 In the process, Bose also seeks to prove that the death-count portrayed by Bangladesh is often unreliable and aimed at distorting the truth about the nature and number of war-crimes.